-Although it was still being referred to as the Church of Christ and the Church of Latter Day Saints, nevertheless in 1838 it was changed again to more or less its current name, ‘The Church of Jesus Christ of Latter Day Saints.’
-In wasn’t until 1851 when Brigham Young signed off on the final change, ‘The Church of Jesus Christ of Latter-day Saints.’ adding a hyphen and reverting to the British-style lower-case “d.”
+Although it was still being referred to as the Church of Christ and the Church of Latter Day Saints, nevertheless in 1838 it was again changed to more or less its current name, ‘The Church of Jesus Christ of Latter Day Saints.’
+In wasn’t until 1851 that Brigham Young signed off on the final change, ‘The Church of Jesus Christ of Latter-day Saints.’ adding a hyphen and reverting to the British-style lower-case “d.”

-Finally, I would like to tell you that I had no intention of posting my letter to president Uchtdorf.
+I would like to tell you that I had no intention of posting my letter to president Uchtdorf.
 I first sought answers from others, including local priesthood leaders.
-I spoke with my former Stake President, a long-time friend and an intelligent, well-educated and honest man who I have nothing but respect for.
+I spoke with my former Stake President, a long-time friend and an intelligent, well-educated and honest man who I have nothing but the greatest respect for.

-The mass exodus from all church pews nationwide has been studied at length in recent years by the Pew Research Center.
+The mass exodus from church pews nationwide has been studied at length in recent years by the Pew Research Center.
 In tracking religious trends by state, religion and faith.
 Pew researchers have shown that sadly many of the record number of Mormons leaving their church, abandon not only the LDS church but also vacate their belief in God.